 Broadly there could be a contract of employment if the following conditions are satisfied:

 - you do the work personally

 - when you do the work you are under the control of the agency (for example, they decide when, how and where the work is done, they keep track of attendance or lateness, decide when holiday is taken, or are in charge of discipline)

-- there is “mutuality of obligation” (particularly between assignments) – you are obliged to do the work and the agency is obliged to pay you; and
+- there is “mutuality of obligation” (particularly between assignments) – you are obliged to do the work and the agency is obliged to pay you

 - whether it looks (to a tribunal) like there is a contract of employment because, for example, the agency provides you with the tools you need to do the job, you are restricted from working for other people, or your agency provides you with training

-If you are NOT an employee you still have many rights including:
+If you are a worker and not an employee you still have many rights including:

 - the right to be paid the national minimum wage;